 "The wise will be put to shame; they will be dismayed and trapped.
-Since they have rejected the Word of Yahweh, what kind of wisdom do they have?"
+Since they have rejected the Davar (Word) of Yahweh, what kind of wisdom do they have?"
 (Jer.8:9).

 A battery of spiritual forces is constantly arrayed against us that are hard to understand.
-Only by living a true -- and consistently true -- Christian life can we attain sufficient spiritual maturity to train ourselves "to distinguish good from evil" (Heb.5:14).
-Those who abandon Yah'shua (Jesus) of Nazareth for other 'christs', or abandon Christ altogether, will not discern properly and will, inevitably, through tantalising mystical experiences and sophisticated philosophy which appear to be good, find themselves drawn deeply into one of those 'heavenly realms' where emet (truth) and falsehood are so thoroughly mixed that they cannot tell the difference.
+Only by living a true -- and consistently true -- Christian/Messianic life can we attain sufficient spiritual maturity to train ourselves "to distinguish good from evil" (Heb.5:14).
+Those who abandon Yah'shua (Jesus) of Nazareth for other 'christs', or abandon Messiah altogether, will not discern properly and will, inevitably, through tantalising mystical experiences and sophisticated philosophy which appear to be good, find themselves drawn deeply into one of those 'heavenly realms' where emet (truth) and falsehood are so thoroughly mixed that they cannot be told apart.
 And it is here that most mystics end up.